fant-orangen/idatt2104/README.md

 - No built-in authentication system
 - Requires manual network configuration

+#### Bugs
+- Upon turning interpolation on, off and then on again, there is a small, additional delay

 ## Contributing
 Contributions are welcome!
 Please ensure your code follows the existing style and includes appropriate tests.